Presentations and Discussions

-In 2021, FHS is offering a virtual lecture series called Unprecedented Seasons.
-In these presentations, speakers explore the biggest topics of this last year—including racial inequality and social justice, social isolation/distancing, and climate change—through the lens of environmental history and biography and memoir, and then take questions.
+In Unprecedented Seasons, speakers explored the biggest topics of the years 2020 and 2021—racial inequality and social justice, social isolation/distancing, and climate change—through the lens of environmental history and biography and memoir.
+This series ended in 2021.

 These programs are supported in part by the Society's Lynn W. Day Endowment.

 CONVERSATIONS IN FOREST HISTORY

 Series host and FHS historian Jamie Lewis hears from and talks with leading experts

 as they apply their historical knowledge to current topics in forest and environmental history.
 Presenters include scholars, artists, and scientists.